LifeGoal/elite_deathscreen/README.md

 # elite_deathscreen [QBCore - Ambulancejob snippet]
 A Fivem Deathscreen for QBCore Framework.
 No full resource, just code-snippets for qb-ambulancejob.
 Enjoy!
-I made this resource as someone sold this simple code and I wanted to give it to you for free.

-I will probably make this code more configurable and maybe make this as an contribution to the qb-ambulancejob when I get time to do it.
+I will probably make this code more configurable and maybe make this as an contribution to the qb-ambulancejob resource when I get time for it.
 If anyone from the QB-Core team wants to use this and implement it fully to qb-ambulancejob, be my guest! :)

+Also, every text message except for when you are bleeding out is hardcoded for the moment.
+I will change this as soon as I can, or something..

+Why I made this resource for you guys is because I see so many retarded paid-resources which should be free as they take no time to make and there is no effort for such things.
+To take money from people for so simple resources blows my mind.
+I've myself never liked paid-resources except for when you have given your blood, sweat and tears to make them and for the time spent, take some small amounts because time is money ofc.
+But to (in my eyes) scam people like this is what I hate the most with what this community has grown to be.

+**I hope you enjoy this free resource.
+As I said, I might make this a little better in the future but it works for $0.
+If you encounter any problems, make an issue here.
+If you want to contribute to this project, be my guest!**

 # How to install
-First of all, add the folder "html" to `qb-ambulancejob`
+First of all, add the folder `"html"` to `qb-ambulancejob`

 Go to `qb-ambulancejob/fxmanifest.lua` and add:
 ```lua